Auckland Needs a Boarding House Register (updated 28 July 2025)

-Auckland Needs a Boarding House Register
+Auckland Needs a Boarding House

 City Vision supports a boarding house register with a modest annual fee to cover costs of inspection and administration, and a range of penalities for non-compliance that councils could use.
 Government agencies could refuse to send people to non-compliant hostels, and so incentivise higher standards.

+But pretending an issue doesn’t exist doesn’t mean it goes away.
+A report in 2024 showed that of 44 buildings reported to council, 40 were non-compliant with regard sanitation, fire risk and/or healthy homes standards.
 If a pub needs a license, why shouldn’t a boarding house?
-No one should have to live in a place where the building work is shoddy, rooms are overcrowded or not fit for purpose, or if they have to deal with criminal behaviour.
+No one should have to live in a place where the building work is shoddy, rooms are overcrowded or not fit for purpose, or if they have to deal with ongoing threatening or criminal behaviour.

 Regular police call outs should be a red flag.